 - Art therapy

 Some complementary therapies may not be recommended for people with Spinal Cord Injury.
-Always talk to your doctor before commencing any complementary therapy.
+Always talk to your doctor before starting any complementary therapy.

 What are alternative therapies?